 Housing costs in Napa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The percentage of people in Napa who are college-educated is somewhat higher than the average US community of 21.84%: 28.73% of adults in Napa have at least a bachelor's degree.
+The citizens of Napa are very well educated compared to the average community in the nation: 35.23% of adults in Napa have a bachelor's degree or even advanced degree.

 Napa is an extremely ethnically-diverse city.
 The people who call Napa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Napa residents report their race to be White, followed by Asian.
 Napa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.33% of the city’s residents.
-Important ancestries of people in Napa include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 39.64% of the city’s residents.
+Important ancestries of people in Napa include German, English, Irish, Italian, and European.

 The most common language spoken in Napa is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.